TxHawks/jigsass-generic-normalize/README.md

 [`jigsass-normalize`](https://txhawks.github.io/jigsass-generic-normalize/#mixin-jigsass-normalize)
 mixin.

-JigSass Normalize also offers shortcut mixins for including each of the submodules.
+JigSass Normalize offers mixins for including each of the submodules, and a shortcut mixin, `jigsass-normalize`, to include all parts at once.

-The styles of each JigSass Normalize submodule will only be included a single time, they are included.
+The styles of each JigSass Normalize submodule will only be included a single time, where they were imported.

 Check out the [documentation](https://txhawks.github.io/jigsass-generic-normalize/) for more details